ash-xyz/Security-CTFs/README.md

 I started preparing for this CTF around 3-4 days prior and this was my first CTF so it was certainly difficult.

-There were a few helpful resources that helped me.
+There were quite a few helpful resources.
 Primarily [Conor Mac Amhlaoibh](https://github.com/conormccauley1999/HackTrinity19Writeups/blob/master/README.md)'s write up for last years HackTrinity which helped me get a good feel for competition.

 ## Solved Problems